dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 ### MSX BIOS AND MSX-DOS

-This sections contains the software required for the Yellow MSX Series of boards under the MSX BIOS/MSX-DOS systems
+This sections contains the software required for the Yellow MSX Series of boards allowing for MSX BIOS bootup.

 ## Cloning this repo